About Lisette Kielson

 Lisette has gained much inspiration, guidance, and strength from her teachers and mentors.
 Recorder: Roberta Sweet, John Langfeld, Eva Legêne, and Michael Barker.
 Flute: Nina Barwell, Mary-Louise Poor, Ernestine Whitman, Kate Lukas, James Pellerite, and Peter Lloyd.

 Lisette holds Bachelor and Master Degrees in flute performance from Indiana University and a post-master’s Diploma in recorder performance from The Royal Conservatory of The Hague, the Netherlands.

 Lisette directs the Collegium Musicum at Bradley University, teaches on the faculty of the Whitewater Early Music Festival, and leads workshops and master classes throughout the country.
-President of the American Recorder Society from 2008-2012, Lisette currently serves on the ARS Board of Directors, and as Associate Director of the Recorder Orchestra of the Midwest.
+President of the American Recorder Society (ARS) from 2008-2012, Lisette currently serves as Music Director of the Chicago Chapter of the ARS and Associate Director of the Recorder Orchestra of the Midwest.